1938–1939 German expedition to Tibet: Journey through Sikkim

 In Sikkim's capital of Gangtok, the team assembled a 50-mule caravan and searched for porters and Tibetan interpreters.
-There, the British official, Sir Basil Gould, observed them and described Schäfer as "interesting, forceful, volatile, scholarly, vain to the point of childishness, disregardful of social convention."
+There, British official Sir Basil Gould observed them and described Schäfer as "interesting, forceful, volatile, scholarly, vain to the point of childishness, disregardful of social convention".
 Gould noted that Schäfer was determined to enter Tibet regardless of permission.

 The team began its journey on June 21, 1938, traveled through the Teesta River valley, and then headed north.
 Krause worked light traps to capture insects, Wienert toured the hills to make measurements, Geer collected bird species and Beger offered locals medical help in exchange for allowing him to take measurements of them.

-In August 1938, a high official of the Rajah Tering, a member of the Sikkimese royal family living in Tibet, entered the team's camp.
+In August 1938, a high official of the Rajah Tsering, a member of the Sikkimese royal family living in Tibet, entered the team's camp.
 Although Beger wished to ask the guest's permission to measure him, he was dissuaded by the Tibetan porters, who encouraged him to wait for Schäfer to return from a hunting trip.
 Schäfer met with the official and presented him with mule-loads of gifts.

 In December 1938, the Tibetan council of ministers invited Schäfer and his team to Tibet but forbade them from killing any animals during their stay by citing religious concerns.
 After a supply trip back to Gangtok, Schäfer learned he had been promoted to SS-Hauptsturmführer, and the rest of the team had been promoted to SS-Obersturmführer.